Virginia Jackson

 Virginia Walker Jackson is UCI Endowed Chair in Rhetoric at the University of California, Irvine.
 She is one of the founders of historical poetics and of the new lyric studies, and is credited with "energiz[ing] criticism" about Emily Dickinson in the twenty-first century.
-She is more recently credited with revising the racialized history of American poetics, as the poet Terrance Hayes writes, “If there is a kind of ‘poet’s poet,’ might there also be a kind of ‘poet’s scholar,’ someone a poet reads for lucid, explosive doses of insight and history?
-Yes: Virginia Jackson.
-Actually, she’s more than a poet’s favorite scholar, she is a poet’s favorite pathfinding detective.
-Her brilliant Before Modernism is a radical reorientation of American lyric literary assumptions.
-Virginia Jackson unearths the overlooked, undervalued Black poets at the root of modern American poetry, and every branch of contemporary poetry trembles with new fruit.”
 Her research includes nineteenth-century American poetry, the history of American poetry, comparative literature, lyric theory, the history of criticism, the history of poetics, and genre theory.
+She is more recently credited with revising the racialized history of American poetics.